Tahoe Plant Workshops

 For Tahoe City Demonstration Garden events hosted by the UC Davis Tahoe Environmental Research Center, doors open at 5:00 p.m. and events start at 5:30 p.m.

-We have one final fall garden workshop planned for 2018:
+We have four spring garden workshop planned for 2019 (flyer available):

 - May 27th: Raspberries and Gooseberries.
 The easiest fruits to grow are also the best backyard fruits to grow because they don’t really ship well so you cannot buy good ones: berries.
 These pricey fruits can easily grow in a thicket along your fence or covering bare patches of land.
 Eat them fresh off the plant in the summer or make preserves so you can enjoy them all year!